0xThurling/cpm/README.md

 *   **Dependency Management:** Declare Git-based dependencies in a `package.toml` file, which `cpm` automatically fetches and integrates into your CMake build.
 *   **Automated Builds:** Generates `CMakeLists.txt` based on your `package.toml` and handles the entire CMake build process.
 *   **Resource Management:** Embed assets (images, shaders, etc.) directly into your executable and access them through a simple, generated API.
-*   **Code Generation:** Generate boilerplate for new C++ classes, structs, or blank header/source file pairs.
+*   **Code Generation:** Generate boilerplate for new C++ classes, structs, blank headers, or source file pairs.
-*   **Testing Framework:** Easily create and run tests with built-in support for Google Test.
+*   **All-in-One Testing:** A single command to create the test harness (if needed), build, and run your tests using Google Test.
 *   **LSP Support:** Automatically generates `compile_commands.json` for improved Language Server Protocol (LSP) support in editors.

 ## Installation